Anita Mui

 Anita Mui Yim-fong (梅艷芳; 10 October 1963 – 30 December 2003) was a Hong Kong singer and actress who made major contributions to the Cantopop music scene and received numerous awards and honours.
-She remained an idol throughout her career, and is regarded as a Cantopop diva.
+She remained an idol throughout her career, and is regarded as "Queen of Cantopop".
 She was dubbed as the "daughter of Hong Kong" and is considered one of the most iconic Cantopop singers.